DonRomaniello/CitibikeDocks/README.md

 ## CitiBike Dock Availability

 New York City's bike share program is a powerful transportation upgrade for the city.
 When a Citibike station was deployed in front of my apartment building, it shaved fifteen minutes off my commute every day.
-Over the course of year, this amounted to a time savings of around 50 hours.
+Over the course of a year, this amounted to a time savings of around 50 hours.

 However, there were multiple times where my efforts to save time backfired.
-If the station where you end the trip is completely filled with bikes, you are in a bit of jam.
+If the station where you end your trip is completely filled with bikes, you are in a bit of jam.

 Simply abandoning the bike can result in a $1,200 charge.
-Trying your luck at another station carries risk as well as in high-traffic areas the stations often have station saturation for the whole cluster of stations in the area.
+Trying your luck at another station carries risk as well.
+In high-traffic areas there may be bike saturation for the whole cluster of stations in the area.
 If you set out to try another station, you would also lose your place in line at the first station.
 If you decide to wait it out, you are at the mercy of the scruples of others who may decide that this will be one of the few areas in our society where queueing will not be used to determine priority.

 There has to be a better way!